Code-Institute-Submissions/Jnaesi-Dailyquest_JanResub/README.md

 # Features
 * Common Features
 The site is designed with a central layout that the HTML inserts the relevant CSS into.

-* Future Features
-There will be an form added where you can order food that has different delivery options.

 #### Preview
 <img src = 'media/images/deployment/LOGIN_SCREEN.png' alt = "Homepage of the website" width=400> </img>